webix-hub/gitbook-webix-jet/details/app_config.md

-# <span id="contents">App Configuration</span>

 An app module is created as a new instance of the JetApp class.
-In this file you will also typically include:
+In this file, you will also typically include:
 - stylesheets
 - custom widgets
 - app-level plugins